-My name is Rhianna Dumas and I’m 14.
-I was born in Guthrie, Oklahoma, and stayed there until I was 7, now I live in Oklahoma City.
+My name is Rhianna Dumas, and I’m 14.
+I was born in Guthrie, Oklahoma, and stayed there until I was 7; now I live in Oklahoma City.
 This past year I joined a program called YAHL.
-YAHL stands for Youth Action for Health Leadership and we work with TSET to get better health choices at school.
-For example, getting the water tested, having healthier options at lunch, and 60 minutes of activity.
+YAHL stands for Youth Action for Health Leadership, and we work with TSET to get better health choices at school.
+For example, getting the water tested, having healthier options at lunch and 60 minutes of activity daily for students.
 We also work to stop Big Tobacco from targeting teens.
 I joined YAHL because I knew that stopping Big Tobacco was important to me.

-My work toward my personal goal will help my community slowly work its way to being tobacco-free.
+My work toward my personal goal will help my community slowly work its way to being tobacco free.
 There will eventually be less vaping in schools with my efforts.
 I hope to educate parents, who will hopefully open their eyes and see how dangerous tobacco truly is.
-Others in my community will finally be heard if they have the same thoughts as me, in the future.
+Others in my community will finally be heard if they have the same thoughts as me.
 More voices can be heard and more people can be encouraged to make a change.
 Others in the community can join me in the work by spreading the word about what we’re doing and by using their voice like I am.